Buckle up for a deep dive into the Honda Odyssey’s history!

 The 2005 Honda Odyssey

-As the Odyssey entered its third act from 2005 to 2010, Honda aimed to turn over a new leaf, promising a more dependable and feature-packed minivan.
+As the Odyssey entered its third act from 2005 to 2010, Honda aimed to turn over a new leaf, promising a more reliable and feature-rich minivan.
 Did they succeed?
 Let’s break it down.

 The Best Years: 2009, 2010

-The 2009 and 2010 Odyssey models take the cake as the best years of the third generation, earning high marks from owners on VehicleHistory and Cars.com.
+The 2009 and 2010 Odyssey models take the cake as the best years of the third generation, earning outstanding marks from owners on VehicleHistory and Cars.com.

-Honda upped its game by introducing a more robust 5-speed transmission, borrowed from the Honda Ridgeline, to boost reliability.
-Higher trim levels came loaded with premium features like a power tailgate, Bluetooth connectivity, navigation systems, and a rearview camera.
+Honda upped its game by introducing a more powerful 5-speed transmission, borrowed from the Honda Ridgeline, to boost reliability.
+Higher trim levels came loaded with deluxe features like a power tailgate, Bluetooth connectivity, navigation systems, and a rearview camera.

 Safety took center stage with stability control, anti-lock disc brakes, front-seat side-impact airbags, and full-length side curtain airbags.
 Fuel efficiency was comparable, with urban driving clocking in around 12 mpg and highway driving reaching up to 28 mpg.